mhoepf84/playwright-framework-ui/README.md

 Note: The total number of spec-files will be expanded over time.
-As of the posting of this repository, I have the groundwork/design approach established.
+As of the posting of this repository, I have the framework's overall shape planned.
 # Video Demonstration
 A Youtube video will soon be placed here with some commentary demonstrating the run, as well as reporting tools.
 # Overview